 When winter weather insurance claims start arriving, your adjusters need to verify and settle them quickly.
-Here are the top 7 winter weather terms your team may encounter this winter and what they mean for your policyholders and bottom line.
+Here are the top 7 winter weather terms your team may encounter this winter and what they mean for your policyholders.

 Snow occurs when water vapor freezes in the clouds and forms crystalline structures without ever becoming liquid; this is fundamentally different from freezing rain and sleet, both of which transition through water.
 Sleet particles are ice pellets that form when partially melted snow and ice refreeze before reaching the ground.
 Freezing rain occurs when snow and ice completely melt in the atmosphere, fall to the ground and refreeze on impact.
 The type of precipitation you get depends on whether the temperatures are above freezing between the clouds and the ground, and how deep that warm layer gets.

 For carriers, the difference is critical: Snow can mean everything from roof collapses to car accidents; sleet comprises frozen drops that bounce off surfaces and can cause slips; and freezing rain glazes cars, trees, power lines, roofs, etc. with a thin sheet of slippery (and heavy) ice, causing potentially significant and costly property damage and liability risk.

 More commonly known on news reports as a “bomb cyclone,” this weather phenomenon refers to the rapid intensification of a cyclonic storm, most often found moving up the East Coast.
 When a cold air mass collides with a warm air mass over the Atlantic Ocean, this causes a decrease in air pressure.
 With bombogenesis, the air pressure drops so significantly so quickly that strong winds whip up, triggering massive amounts of heavy rain and snow.